 An interest journal is a composition journal that is shared within the class.
 It is used as part of a writing station or as an early finisher activity.
-I like to have 20-25 journals per year so that I have enough for every student to use one.
+I like to have 20-25 writing interest journals per year so that I have enough for every student to use one.
 Topics range from super heroes to science to farm animals and many more.
 I've also been known to add new journals during the year if there is something my students are particularly interested in like Lego Characters.

 Get the journal covers here—>

-How Do You Use Them
+How Do You Use Writing Interest Journals

 I keep my interest journals in my writing stations.
 Students use them once a day during our guided reading stations or they can use them as an early finisher station.
 You really have to train your students on your expectations for these journals.
 I leave up examples year-long of what I expect my students to do.